markszulc/experience-manager-learn.en/help/forms/store-and-retrieve-af-with-2fa/configure-data-source.md

 JDBC Connection URI:jdbc:mysql://localhost:3306/aemformstutorial

 >[!NOTE]
->Please make sure you name your datasource aemformstutorial as this is the name used in the OSGi service
+>Please make sure you name your datasource StoreAndRetrieveAfData as this is the name used in the OSGi service

 ## Create database